coordinature/coordinature.github.io/development/applications/familysigns/website.md

 Want to build your own personal gesture library?
 Pre-order now for yourself, your family or donate to gift other families a Family Signs experience.

 #### For yourself
-Start building your gesture library and learn to express yourself in new ways.
+Express yourself in new ways.
+Start building your gesture library.
 €25,-

 #### For your Family